pmagaz/webassembly-rust/README.md

 # WebAssembly-Rust examples

+WebAssembly/Rust examples using with parcel.

 ## Installation & Running

-Once you have cloned repository install dependencies and
+Once you have cloned repository, install dependencies and launch the server.

 ```
 $ npm install / yarn install